Advice Complexity of Treasure Hunt in Geometric Terrains: Introduction

-Coming back to our application in the context of a miner lost in the mine, information complexity of treasure hunt may be crucial.
+Coming back to our application in the context of a miner lost in the mine, advice complexity of treasure hunt may be crucial.
 The miner knows the terrain, knows his/her position and knows the entrance to the mine.
 How to text as little information as possible to the rescuing team (time is precious) to allow a robot to reach the miner fast?

-In order to formulate our results, we define the following parameter $\lambda$ called the {\em accessibility} of the treasure. $\lambda=\min(1,\rho)$, where $\rho$ is the largest radius, such that the disc with radius $\rho$ centered at the treasure is contained in the terrain.
+In order to formulate our results, we define the following parameter $\lambda$ called the {\em accessibility} of the treasure. $\lambda=\min(1/2,\rho)$, where $\rho$ is the largest radius, such that some disc with radius $\rho$ contains the treasure and is contained in the terrain.
 Since the treasure is located in an interior point of the terrain, we have $\lambda>0$.
-By definition, the disc of radius $\lambda$ centered at the treasure has the property that the agent reaching any point of this disc can see the treasure.
+By definition, any disc of radius $\lambda$ containing the treasure and contained in the terrain has the property that the agent reaching any point of this disc can see the treasure.